10 Tips for Creating Content

 Over a year ago, I wrote and produced a short film called OFF BOOK that showcases me in a very clear way.
 I have learned a lot!
 Here are ten major lessons:

 Start somewhere.
 Start a project that excites you.
 If you come up with an idea and think, “this could make a great short film,” you are probably right.
 Don’t ignore that Voice.
 Instead, start getting the idea down on paper.
 I knew my idea for OFF BOOK was a good one.
 Unfortunately, I had no idea where to start, but I put the pen to the paper anyway.
+I found that this wasn’t the best solution as I was constantly changing my ideas.
+I made a trip to purchase a board and various washable markers which I had found gave the best results and I was able to be more creative with my ideas.
 The first draft was pretty terrible.
 After sharing it with my creative partner, Mindy, it got a little better.
 Mindy and I bounced the script back and forth several times until we were happy.
 And we have our director and line producer to thank for the final draft, as well!
 Our final script was the 13th revision.
 It took time, but it never would have happened if I didn’t just start somewhere.

 Establish a team.
 Pick people who you trust and who share in your excitement.
 Most importantly, find people who pick up where you leave off.
 This is the second film I ever produced.
 I have never made a budget for a short film before, and so I made sure I hired people who have done this in the past.
 Yes, these are people you will be spending many hours with, but you also have a job to do.
 This is why it’s imperative to establish a well rounded team of enjoyable people.